bluerobotics/bluerobotics.github.io/lumen/index.md

 5. Insert the cable the rest of the way into the penetrator, and twist back and forth to maximize the area the epoxy covers.

 	<img src="/lumen/cad/lumen-tutorial-2.PNG" class="img-responsive" style="max-width:700px" />
-	This is what the top should look like
+	_This is what the top should look like_

 	<img src="/lumen/cad/lumen-tutorial-3.PNG" class="img-responsive" style="max-width:700px" />
-	This is what the bottom should look like
+	_This is what the bottom should look like_

 6. Set cable flat on a sturdy surface and allow the marine epoxy approximately 2 hours to dry.

-7. Apply marine epoxy to the penetrator until the epoxy is even with the top of the penetrator.
+7. Fill the penetrator hole with the epoxy.
+Move the cable from side to side within the hole to ensure the epoxy is filling any gaps.
+Use a vice or other method to hold the penetrator upright while the epoxy cures.

 	<img src="/lumen/cad/lumen-tutorial-4.PNG" class="img-responsive" style="max-width:700px" />

 8. Allow 24 hours for the marine epoxy to fully cure

-9. Remove blank penetrator from the flange cap, from the _Lumen_ that you have not been working on.
+9. Remove blank penetrator from the flange cap of the _Lumen_ that you have not been working on.

 	<img src="/lumen/cad/lumen-tutorial-5.PNG" class="img-responsive" style="max-width:700px" />